openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 | Small Shield | One-handed Melee | 2 | Forceful, Defensive 1 | Forced Move, Stunned, Knockdown |
 | Riot Shield, Tower Shield | One-handed Melee | 3 | Forceful, Defensive 2 | Forced Move, Stunned, Knockdown |

+> ### Weapons and Game Balance
+>
+> Open Legend often stresses narrative over balance, and this is especially true when it comes to weapons.
+Not all weapons will be perfectly balanced (just as they aren't in real life), and so some weapons will often see play more than others.
+For example, a character would have little reason to use a short sword over a long sword, mechanically speaking, because they are identical except that a long sword has the versatility of being used in either one or two hands.
+However, that does not mean that the narrative will never favor or require a short sword over a long sword.
+A newly formed thieves guild, for example, might not have the resources to equip everyone with long swords, so their low-level agents might be equipped with short swords.

 ### Properties

 **Area** - An area weapon always makes multi-target area attacks of the listed size and shape and cannot be used for single-target attacks.
 If a weapon has multiple area sizes, the attacker chooses from them with each attack.
 These attacks do not incur any of the disadvantage penalties associated with multi-target attacks.

-**Expendable** - An expendable weapon breaks the usual rules of not tracking inventory.
-Each one occupies an inventory slot and attacking with the weapon consumes it, not to be used again.
+**Expendable** - An expendable item can be used once to make an attack.
+Afterwards, the item is expended and cannot be used again.

-**Defensive** - A defensive weapon grants advantage equal to its value when its wielder takes the Defend action.
-While wielding an item with the Defensive property, you do not gain the advantage 1 to attacks normally associated with Melee One-handed or Two-handed weapons.
-A weapon cannot have a Defensive value greater than 3.
-Wielding any Defensive weapon grants a +1 armor bonus regardless of its Defensive value.
-This bonus does not stack with multiple Defensive weapons.
+**Defensive** - A defensive weapon grants advantage equal to the listed value when its wielder takes the *defend* action.
+Additionally, you gain a +1 armor bonus when wielding a defensive weapon (regardless of the *defensive* value listed).
+While wielding an item with the *defensive* property, you do not gain the advantage 1 to attacks normally associated with Melee One-handed or Two-handed weapons.
+A weapon cannot have a *defensive* value greater than 3.

 **Delayed Ready** - the weapon cannot be used more than once per round.
 In addition, prior to using the weapon, the wielder must spend a move action to ready it.